-As with making basic hummus, first cook chickpeas in water with baking soda.
-That will make your hummus super silky, smooth and soft.
-Then mix all ingredients in a blender.
 Colourful hummus is ideal to serve as part of a vegan cheese board because the colour will pop and make the board look exciting.
-Other options are to use it as a spread on a piece of bread or on a sandwich, like this vegan greek salad sandwich.
-You can also eat it with vegetables (like carrots, cucumbers, radishes, olives) or serve it as part of a Lebanese meze or bowl.
+Other options are to use it as a spread on a piece of bread or in a sandwich.
+You can also eat it with vegetables (like carrots, cherry tomatoes, cucumbers, radishes, olives) or serve it as part of a Lebanese meze or bowl instead of the classic hummus.

 Roasted Red Pepper Hummus & Raw Beetroot Hummus (V, GF)